arkrow/PyMusicLooper/README.md

 pymusiclooper play-tagged --path "TRACK_NAME.mp3" --tag-names LOOP_START LOOP_END

-# Export the loop points (in samples) of all the songs in a particular directory to a single loop.txt file
+# Export the loop points (in samples) of all tracks in a particular directory to a loop.txt file
 # (compatible with https://github.com/libertyernie/LoopingAudioConverter/)
-# Note: each line in loop.txt follows the following format: `{loop-start} {loop-end} {filename}`
+# Note: each line in loop.txt follows the following format: {loop-start} {loop-end} {filename}
 pymusiclooper export-points --path "/path/to/dir/" --export-to txt
 ```